David-Huson/portfolio-v2/src/content/projects/recursive-descent-parser.md

 ### Conclusion

 This journey of implementing a parser and an IR with register allocation simulation in C, especially coming from a C++ background, is a deep dive into the fundamentals of programming languages and compilers.
 It's a challenging but rewarding experience that hones problem-solving skills and deepens one's understanding of both high-level and low-level programming concepts.

+To learn more about this project, check out the <a href="https://github.com/David-Huson/COP4020-ProgrammingLanguages/tree/main/project1">GitHub Repo</a>